The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: Challenging Existing Assumptions: The Crisis in Evaluation

 \subsection{The Necessity of a Paradigm Shift}

 To build trustworthy systems capable of synthesising powerful combinations of visual and textual data, we must move beyond data ablation and the race to new dataset creation.
 We must isolate the \textit{architectural bottleneck} from the \textit{dataset bias}.
-If the research community continues to use ablative metrics, we risk deploying models that extract unaligned priors rather than grounded visual truths, leading to benign looking catastrophic failures in real-world applications.
+If the research community continues to use ablative metrics, we risk deploying models that rely on language priors rather than grounded visual evidence, leading to high-cost failures in real-world applications.